 Their greater fluidity, a willingness to take risks and low interest rates are combining to secure some of the best disposals and new opportunites arriving on the market.
 The high levels of activity in the first half of 2001 gave way to a much quieter second half.
 Car Parts and Accessories specialist Motor World Ltd, advised by its retained surveyors Geo Hallam Sons, has chosen Denvale Trade Parks at Bristol, Cardiff and Crawley as locations for the latest stage of its expansion programme.
 In total the lettings add up to just under 1520 sq m (16,360 sq ft) - with the largest, of 632 sq m (6,808 sq ft) at Bristol.
 The lettings provide further examples of the attractions of the Denvale Trade Park concept.
 We are also in advanced negotiations with the company to take space on another of our parks.
 We hope to do further deals on future Trade Parks as we are in a position to provide full 'packages which fulfil Motor World's requirements he added.
 Twenty per cent of the 6339 sq m (68,277 sq ft) development is let to Retif SA, the French-owned group of specialists shop equipment suppliers.
 Joint letting agents are Hartnell Taylor Cook, King Sturge and NAI Gooch Webster.
 Motor World is taking 464 sq m (5,005 sq ft) again at a rent of £8 a sq ft.
 This will be the company's second outlet in Cardiff and adds to an existing store base of 24 shops in South Wales Joint letting agents are EJ Hales, King Sturge and Healey & Baker.
 At Crawley, West Sussex, Motor World has taken 422 sq m (4545 sq ft) on the 8,003 sq m (86,146 sq ft) Trade Park at a rent of £12.50 a sq ft.
 All three Denvale Trade Parks are being undertaken in conjunction with John Mowlem & Co.Plc - Geo Hallam & Sons acted for Motor World.
 Acting on behalf of the landlord, Carmel Southend, Manchester industrial agency specialists Fletcher King Braithwaite, have secured the largest industrial letting in the area for the last 12 months by securing the letting of Unit 10, Stretton Distribution Centre to Elizabeth French Plc who have relocated from Altrincham.

 Accordingly, only Unit 4C remains available which comprises a comprehensively refurbished semi-detached unit of approximately 18,000 sq ft with an extensive external yard area.
-Sainsbury's Supermarkets Ltd has taken the last Magdalen Street unit at Crest Nicholson Properties (CNP)/Standard Life Investments' successful 18,580 sq m (200,000 sq ft) Northgate Quarter in the heart of Oxford City Centre. property valuer certification is vivaciously positive for everybody and to make everything the all the in like course pushing forward in a clearing manner secure a guaranteed and experienced property valuer to manage your entire framework for concerning property.
+Sainsbury's Supermarkets Ltd has taken the last Magdalen Street unit at Crest Nicholson Properties (CNP)/Standard Life Investments' successful 18,580 sq m (200,000 sq ft) Northgate Quarter in the heart of Oxford City Centre. property valuer certification is vivaciously positive for everybody and to make everything the all the in like course pushing Prisoners awaiting trial or sentencing and those serving their first few hours inside are the most vulnerable.
 The Northgate Quarter is already proving to be one of Oxford's most popular shopping destinations.
 The addition of Sainsbury's to our strong tenant mix will bring a much-needed food retailer back into the City Centre and doubtless further the development's appeal to students, residents and visitors alike.
 It was redeveloped behind the old Debenhams store façade to remain in keeping with Magdalen Street's distinctive character.

 Wills-Williams will work alongside Harry Ward and Michele Russam, based at ATIS Weatheralls' West End office, when he takes up his new role.
 ATIS Weatheralls is very ambitious, with plans to rapidly develop and expand its activities in the retail sector and I look forward to putting my experience to good use.
 The business, which employs ten people and is hoping to take on more, has relocated from converted residential premises at South Hykeham.
 We were very restricted in our previous premises and now we have the ability to spread our wings and take on more staff, said Peter Cole.
 Spring Hill House was designed by William Watkins, an eminent Lincoln architect of the day who also designed the Lincoln School of Art on Lindum Hill and the Constitutional Club, and has been comprehensively refurbished by its owners, Lindsey Securities, to provide eleven individual offices on three levels.
 The building is ideal for professional office use with good on-site car parking and we are very pleased to welcome Peter Cole Consultants, said Lindsey Securities director, Robin Taylor.
 Planning permission has now been granted for a new Sports Complex in Berkhamsted which will be project managed by Fletcher King Howard.
 In the end one thing you need to review is that while doing property valuation process you ought to always take case that just a demanded and experienced property valuer is doing that framework to keep up a key partition from any sort of risk or crash or any sort of budgetary scene.
 The complex, which will be utilised by the 1,400 students of Berkhamsted Collegiate School, comprises 16,000 sq ft (1,500 sq m) and will include a swimming pool, sports hall, fitness gymnasium and all changing facilities.
 Howard assisted in obtaining approval by planning a building which is incorporated into the landscape, built into the sloping grass bank.
 When facing the building the façade will be entirely visible however, from above it will be completely undetectable, as the roof will be covered in sedum having been dug well into the bank.
 Berkhamsted sports complex is a hugely exciting project, not only will it provide sports facilities for 1400 students, architecturally the building is revolutionary.
 The design is genuinely green since the decision was made to build it into the grassy bank, leaving the landscape uninterrupted.
 At a dinner, held at the Washington Mayfair Hotel, the UK's foremost Society of Property Researchers (SPR) honoured two of its most prominent personalities from the fields of commercial and residential research.